|

 extended in Europe in exceptional circumstances.
 The extension may never exceed

-accordance with the legislation applied by the receiving State for the period
+with the legislation applied by the receiving State for the period required for

 11. Can I obtain a residence permit in Europe?